Get your family organized for back to school by putting these five simple systems in place!

-When I really sat down and thought about it though, I realized that there are really just 5 core systems that we need to have in place to stay organized for the school year, and if I have a plan for those 5 areas, we should be good to go for the year.
+This time of year can feel hectic for sure.
+When I really sat down and thought about it though, I realized that there are really just five core systems that we need to have in place to stay organized for the school year.
+And if I have a plan for those 5 areas, we should be good to go!

-When Connor first went off to school, I think one of the things that surprised me most was the amount of paperwork he brought home-- it was craziness!
-I quickly learned that I needed a system to deal with his papers in an organized way, so we made a plan.
+When Connor first went off to school, I think one of the things that surprised me most was the amount of paperwork he brought home.
+It was craziness!
+I quickly learned that I needed a system to deal with the boys' papers in an organized way, so we made a plan.

-Any "special" artwork that Connor was especially proud of made its way to a little display in our toy area, which I would change out every few weeks.
-Everything else (which was the majority of the paperwork) went in the trash/recycling.
+Any "special" artwork that the boys are especially proud of makes its way to a little display in their playroom.
+I change out the display every few weeks.
+Everything else (which is the majority of the paperwork) goes in the trash/recycling.

-You can read more about our system for organizing kids' paperwork in this post.
+You can read more about my system for organizing kids' paperwork in this post.

 2. Bookbags, Coats, and Shoes